 The Group's relevant CCR exposures are applicable to interbank placements and nostro balances; certificates of deposit; held-to-maturity bonds and debt securities; commercial exposures (i.e. standby letters of credit, bank guarantees, letter of credit confirmations, trade finance lines); and over-the-counter derivative financial instruments (i.e. FX).
-Counterparty credit risk management policy is in place to set the scope for the management of all on- and off-balance sheet credit risk exposures with sovereigns and financial institutions undertaken by the Bank and ensure CCR management is consistently applied within the Group.
+Counterparty credit risk management policy is in place to set the scope for the management of all on-balance and off-balance sheet credit risk exposures with sovereigns and financial institutions undertaken by the Bank and ensure CCR management is consistently applied within the Group.

-The Group has adopted the Current Exposure Method ("CEM") for regulatory capital calculation of its CCR arising from securities financing transactions and derivative contracts (i.e. FX) booked in the banking book and trading book.
+The Group has adopted the Standardised Approach (Counterparty Credit Risk) ("SA-CCR") for regulatory capital calculation of its CCR arising from securities financing transactions and derivative contracts (i.e. FX) booked in the banking book and trading book.